 Custom House Museum | Bryan Gallery

 Brace yourselves—it’s that time of year again, where 50,000 costumed (or semi-costumed) revelers arrive to party hardy, Fantasy Fest style.
-The Key West Art & Historical Society joins in on the carousing by paying homage to the altruism of the world-renowned island festival that provides integral funds for AIDS Help with an exhibit titled Royal Retrospective: A Look Back at the Kings & Queens of Fantasy Fest, which runs October 11th – 29th, and with , a special, all-candidate AIDS Help fundraiser celebration to take place Thursday, October 18th from 6pm-8pm.
+The Key West Art & Historical Society joins in on the carousing by paying homage to the altruism of the world-renowned island festival that provides integral funds for AH Monroe with a new exhibit titled Royal Retrospective: 40 Years of Fantasy Fest.

-The Royal Retrospective exhibit is co-curated with Tennessee Williams Museum curator Dennis Beaver and will focus on the themes from each year’s celebration via the annual Fantasy Fest posters, digital photographs of the former Kings and Queens, the fundraising efforts on behalf of AIDS Help, and the diverse objects and images that make Key West the place to be each October.
-A Royal Retrospective: a Look Back at the Kings & Queens of Fantasy Fest aims to be “a reunion of sorts” says Convertito, and encourages former kings and queens to be on hand for the all-candidate AIDS Help fundraiser celebration featuring the exhibit, a cash bar, and appetizers.
+The Royal Retrospective exhibit is co-curated with Tennessee Williams Key West Exhibit founder Dennis Beaver and will focus on the themes from each year’s celebration via the annual Fantasy Fest posters, photographs of the former Kings and Queens, the fundraising efforts on behalf of AH Monroe, and the diverse objects and images that make Key West the place to be each October.
+This year is extra special because Fantasy Fest organizer have donated a large number of historical ephemera and photographs to The Society that will be on display.